hd-code/chameleon-chess-logic/README.md

 More sophisticated npm scripts:

-- `npm run build` transpieles the source code.
-It will also minify the generated code.
+- `npm run build` builds the project by executing a build pipeline.
-- `npm run build:fast` transpieles the source code very fast.
+- `npm run build:fast` does a fast build.
 It omits several steps in the build pipeline.
 This is useful for quick testing during development.
-- `npm run clear` deletes the `dist/` directory for a clean start.
+- `npm run clear` deletes the `dist/` directory for a new clean build.
 This is usually run automatically during the build process.
 - `npm run minify` will minify all the generated JavaScript files in `dist/`.
 This is usually run automatically during the build process.
 - `npm run docs` will open the api documentation in the browser.
 If the documentation does not exist yet, it is generated first.
 However, once generated you have to run `npm run docs:make` to generate it again and overwrite the older version.
 - `npm run setup` will install npm dependencies, generate the docs and build the project.
 Use this after cloning the repo to get started quickly.